Rhode Island Criminal Defense Lawyer S. Joshua Macktaz, Esq.Schedule a Free Consultation

-This can be any common weapon such as a gun, knife or bat, or even uncommon weapons such as a shoe, chair or teeth.
-Further, simply pointing a gun or firearm at another person also qualifies as a felony assault by deadly weapon in Rhode Island.
+This can be any common weapon such as a gun, knife, or bat, or even uncommon weapons such as a shoe, chair, or teeth.
+Further, simply pointing a gun or firearm at another person also qualifies as a felony assault by the deadly weapon in Rhode Island.

-Assault and Battery on a Protected Class of Persons: In Rhode Island any assault on a person over 60, a handicapped person, or a first-responder qualifies as a felony assault.
-Assaults on school teachers, depending on the circumstances, can also be charged as a felony assault.
+Assault and Battery on a Protected Class of Persons: In Rhode Island, any assault on a person over 60, a handicapped person, or a first-responder qualifies as a felony assault.
+Assaults on school teachers, depending on the circumstances, can also be charged as felony assault.

 Under Rhode Island general law, any assault of a sexual nature is considered a felony criminal charge.
 This includes child sexual abuse as well.